-Assuming the distribution qualifies as tax-free under section 355 of the Code for U.S. federal income tax purposes, the following describes certain U.S. federal income tax consequences to TMP stockholders as a result of the distribution:
+Assuming the distribution qualifies as tax-free under section 355 of the Code for U.S. federal income tax purposes, the following describes certain U.S. federal income tax consequences to TMP and its stockholders as a result of the distribution:

-- no income, gain or loss will be recognized by the stockholders of TMP on the distribution of the shares of Executive Resourcing.
-However, each TMP stockholder that receives cash in lieu of a fractional share will recognize taxable gain with respect to that amount; - the aggregate basis of the TMP stock and the Executive Resourcing stock in the hands of TMP stockholders after the distribution will be the same as the basis of the TMP stock in their hands immediately before the distribution (less the amount of basis allocated to any fractional share), allocated between the TMP stock and the Executive Resourcing stock in proportion to the fair market value of each; and - the holding period of the Executive Resourcing stock received by TMP stockholders will include the holding period they had in their TMP stock.
+except for cash received in lieu of fractional shares, if any, no income, gain or loss will be recognized by the holders of the shares of TMP upon the receipt of the shares of Executive Resourcing in the distribution;

+- each holder of the shares of TMP that receives cash in lieu of a fractional share will recognize gain or loss to the extent of the difference between the amount of cash received and the portion of the tax basis of such holder allocable to that fractional share; - the aggregate basis of TMP stock and Executive Resourcing stock in the hands of the holders of TMP stock after the distribution will be the same as the basis of the TMP stock in their hands immediately before the distribution (less the amount of basis allocated to any fractional share), allocated between the TMP stock and the Executive Resourcing stock in proportion to the fair market value of each; - the holding period of the Executive Resourcing stock received by TMP stockholders will include the holding period they had in their TMP stock; and - except for gain or loss attributable to the recognition of previously deferred intercompany transactions, if any, and gain that may result from application of Section 355(d) or (e), if any, neither TMP nor Executive Resourcing will recognize any gain or loss as a result of the distribution.